IonutVasile1/product_search_coding_interview/README.md

 2. Write one additional test as indicated by the TODO comment

 **Hints:**
-- Look at the actual widget output vs expected output
+- Look into the product_service to see what happens when query is empty
-- Follow the TODO guidance for what test to write
+- Follow the TODO guidance in the product_search_screen_test.dart for what test to write

 ### Task 2: Optimize Search Performance
 **Location:** `lib/screens/product_search_screen.dart`